Genuine Faux Farm

 What is in a share?

 Members receive whatever is ripe and ready to be picked.
 This means that there will typically be much less in the share in June, with steadily increasing amounts as the season progresses.
 We are usually in full swing once we reach July and the volume is usually consistent from there until October.

 How do I know what is going on?

-We use the internet more extensively than some farms.
+We use the internet extensively in an effort to not use excess paper.
 So, we will typically send out notes via email to keep you informed of season start dates, special situations, crop updates and other items.
 In addition to weekly emails, we also have a blog and we periodically create web newsletters.
 If you do not use email or the internet, we do not wish to exclude you.
 Please let us know what we can do to stay in touch with you.

 Also, the weekly deliveries are a good place to learn what is going.
 Talk to us, we will answer your questions as best we can.
 Either Tammy or Rob (and usually both) will be at each distribution - giving you consistent direct contact opportunities with your farmers.